 The Architect of Words

+She is the author of numerous poetry collections and prose works, and the founder of the bilingual cultural magazine Diwan (Arabic–German).
+A former cultural advisor and an active participant in international literary forums, Al-Jubouri currently lives in London, where she continues her scholarly and creative work.
 Amal al-Jubouri is a distinguished Iraqi poet, publisher, and scholar.
 With a PhD in Religion and Philosophy, she is known for her profound contributions to literature and academia.
-Amal has also studied law at the University of London, enhancing her expertise in international legal and human rights issues.
+Amal has also studied law at the University of London, SOAS, enhancing her expertise in international legal and human rights issues.
 Currently, she serves as a Senior Fellow at SOAS, University of London, where she continues her academic and literary pursuits.

 Early Life and Education